DragN0007/Overhauled-Livestock/README.md

 Asset licensing goes under All Rights Reserved; you may *not* use models, textures, animations, or any other assets in your standalone mod(s) or other projects.

-Texturepacks and Livestock Overhaul-Dependent Addons are okay, and encouraged!
+Texture Packs and Livestock Overhaul-Dependent Addons are okay, and encouraged!

 ## Livestock Overhaul: Credits